edd-holliday/edd-holliday.github.io/_posts/2023-07-25-quant-resources.md

 use_math: true
 tags: quantatitive, finance
 published: True
+excerpt: A list of resources for Quantatitive Research, Machine Learning and Finance
 ---

 The resources here are built on top of the comprehensive list by @WifeyAlpha.